pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

      - Plot is generated.

+.. _FCIDECOMP.OFF.TC.01.01:

-FCIDECOMP.OFF.TC.01.01: installation of the FCIDECOMP Software using the offline dependencies repository
+FCIDECOMP.OFF.TC.01.01: installation of the FCIDECOMP software using the offline dependencies repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::
    :header-rows: 0
    :widths: 20 80

    * - Goal
-     - Validate the possibility to install the FCIDECOMP Software using the offline dependencies repository hosted at `<[FCIDECOMP_DEP_OFF]>`_
+     - Validate the possibility to install the FCIDECOMP software using the offline dependencies repository :ref:`[FCIDECOMP_DEP_OFF] <[FCIDECOMP_DEP_OFF]>`
    * - Input data
      - TD.COMP.01
    * - Pass/Fail criteria
-     - The FCIDECOMP Software is correctly installed
+     - The FCIDECOMP software is correctly installed

        The plugin can be used to successfully generates a decompressed netCDF output product

 .. _FCIDECOMP.OFF.TP.01.01:

-FCIDECOMP.OFF.TP.01.01: installation of the FCIDECOMP Software using the offline dependencies repository
+FCIDECOMP.OFF.TP.01.01: installation of the FCIDECOMP software using the offline dependencies repository
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 .. list-table::